 - Fortified foods such as cereals, soy milk, and meat substitutes

-If you are a vegan (a vegetarian who does not to eat any animal products, such as milk or eggs), then you should take a vitamin supplement or eat fortified foods (foods that have vitamin B12 added).
-Check food labels to find products such as breakfast cereals, cereal bars, soy milk, and meat substitutes that are fortified with vitamin B12.
+If you follow a strict vegan diet (do not eat any animal products, including milk and eggs), then you should take a vitamin supplement or eat fortified foods (foods that have vitamin B12 added).
+Check nutrition facts labels to find products such as breakfast cereals, cereal bars, soymilk, and meat substitutes that are fortified with vitamin B12.
 Nutritional yeast is a product that some vegans choose to cook with; it is seasoning fortified with vitamin B12 and can be found at some specialty grocery stores or online.

 |Food||Serving Size||Micrograms of B12 per Serving|

 |Cow’s Milk, reduced fat||1 cup||1.4|